WHO warns countries not to hoard secrets of coronavirus

 The only test for the disease is the widely-available PCR (Polymerase Chain Reaction), but that is only useful while the patient has the virus.
 Once they beat the disease a serology test would be needed, but none has yet been developed to detect infection in communities.

-"We think contact isolation needs to be applied, because some patients present with diarrhea or vomiting, which we think could be the source of the transmission," Memish said.
+"We think contact isolation needs to be applied, because some patients present with diarrhoea or vomiting, which we think could be the source of the transmission," Memish said.

 Asked if he thought Erasmus had acted wrongly, Fukuda told reporters the WHO was completely focused on detecting the disease and preventing it from spreading further.